resema/Notepad/_posts/2018-02-01-an-opengl-based-tiny-renderer.md

 - if $$w == 0$$, then the vector $$(x,y,z,0)$$is a **direction in space**

 **Homogeneous coordinates** allow us to use a single mathematical formula to deal with these two cases.

+#### Model Matrix
+To go from **Model Space** (all vertices efined relatively to the cetner of the model) to **World Space** (all vertices defined relatively to the center of the world), we have to multiply all vertices by the Model Matrix.

+#### View Matrix
+To go from **World Space** (all vertices defined relatively to the center of the world) to **Camera Space** (all vertices defined relatively to the camera, we have to multiply all vertices in World Space by the View Matrix.

+#### Projection Matrix
+In **Camera Space** a vertex that happens to have $$x==0$$ and $$y==0$$ should be rendered at the center of the screen.
+To take the depth into account we have to get into **Perspective Projection**.
+This is done by multiplying by the Projection Matrix.

+{% highlight c++ linenos %}
+// Generates a really hard-to-read matrix, but a normal, standard 4x4 matrix nonetheless glm::mat4 projectionMatrix = glm::perspective( glm::radians(FoV), // The vertical Field of View, in radians: the amount of "zoom".
+Think "camera lens".
+Usually between 90° (extra wide) and 30° (quite zoomed in)
+  4.0f / 3.0f,       // Aspect Ratio.
+Depends on the size of your window.
+Notice that 4/3 == 800/600 == 1280/960, sounds familiar ?
+  0.1f,              // Near clipping plane.
+Keep as big as possible, or you'll get precision issues.
+  100.0f             // Far clipping plane.
+Keep as little as possible.
+);
+{% endhighlight %}